Wants to Meet Up

 HOW I PARTICIPATE IN COUCHSURFING

-Trusting hitchhikers, staying with strangers, aiding delinquents and whatever else it is my family thinks I do while hosting/surfing.
+Trusting hitchhikers, staying with strangers and whatever else it is my family thinks I do while hosting/surfing.

 There is this great underground network of seekers and good people couchsurfing has exposed me to.

 Photography, Adventure, Things people throw away, being crafty, guerrilla street art, Longboarding, flash mobbing, Soccer, getting lost, Photo bombing, Writing, Camping, Jumping in fountains, dumpster diving, Art, Poetry, Travel, Cliff Jumping, Hammocks, Music, Humanity, The story of everyone I've ever met.

 Music, Movies, and Books

 Movies: Into the Wild, Garden State, The Visitor, Synecdoche New York, This is England, Beasts of No Nation

 Books: Heart of Darkness, The Fall, Everything is Illuminated, Franny and Zooey, The Prophet , American Gods, anything I can get my hands on.

 Music: Iron & Wine, Listener, Hugo, Otis Redding, The Lumineers, Temper Trap, The Arcade Fire, Edward Sharpe and the Magnetic Zeros, Ray LaMontagne, Bon Iver, Balmorhea, Beirut, etc, etc, etc.